fossasia/eventyay-tickets/_sources/user/organizers/teams.rst.txt

 Teams
 =====

-We don't expect you to work on your events all by yourself and therefore, pretix comes with ways to invite your fellow team members to access your pretix organizer account.
+We don't expect you to work on your events all by yourself and therefore, eventyay comes with ways to invite your fellow team members to access your eventyay organizer account.
 To manage teams, click on the "Teams" link on your organizer settings page (see above how to find it).
 This shows you a list of teams that should contain at least one team already:

 .. thumbnail:: ../../screens/organizer/team_list.png